Anna Bagenholm – 80 minutes in a frozen stream

 One day on 20 May, 1999 when Anna was 29 years old, she was skiing on the mountains outside of Narvik with two of her colleagues, Marie Falkenberg and Torvind Næsheim, both of which were very experienced skiers.
 On this day Anna was skiing down a steep slope she had done many times before, but at one point lost control and started falling down the slope, landing hard on her back right on top of a frozen stream.

-It wasn’t long before her colleagues realised she had gone out of sight and went looking for her, finding nothing more than a pair of skis poking out a hole in the ice.
+It wasn’t long before her colleagues realized she had gone out of sight and went looking for her, finding nothing more than a pair of skis poking out a hole in the ice.
 They tried to free her but had nothing on them capable of breaking 8 inches of ice, and they couldn’t get close enough to safely pull her out.

 Seven minutes after she first went under Marie Falkenberg and Torvind Næsheim called for help and police lieutenant Bård Mikalsen took the call.
-He immediately organised two search teams, one to start from the top of the mountain and the other from the bottom.
+He immediately organized two search teams, one to start from the top of the mountain and the other from the bottom.
 He also called the Bodø rescue team as he knew they had a rescue helicopter, but was told it was being used to transport a sick child.

 After being very persistent he managed to get the helicopter to turn around and get involved in the rescue.
-Meanwhile Anna’s colleagues were holding on to her skis in the hope they may stop her going that little bit deeper, but they both suspected that she was probably already dead at this point.
+Meanwhile, Anna’s colleagues were holding on to her skis in the hope they may stop her going that little bit deeper, but they both suspected that she was probably already dead at this point.
 The rescue team starting from the top of the mountain arrived first but had nothing capable of breaking the ice, and their attempt to pull her out with a rope was unsuccessful.

 When the team dispatched from the bottom of the mountain arrived they had with them a strong pointed shovel.
 After a short while of hacking away at the ice they managed to make a hole just big enough to pull her through, at which point she had been under the water for 80 minutes.
 After she had been under the ice for 40 minutes she started to pass out from circulatory arrest, giving the rescuers little hope she would make it when they pulled her onto the surface.

 There were two doctors in the rescue teams and both gave her CPR while they waited for the helicopter to arrive.
-At this point she wasn’t breathing and her blood wasn’t circulating in her veins, but she also wasn’t dead so they did what they could until the helicopter arrived and took her to the Tromsø University Hospital which she arrived at within an hour.
+At this point, she wasn’t breathing and her blood wasn’t circulating in her veins, but she also wasn’t dead so they did what they could until the helicopter arrived and took her to the Tromsø University Hospital which she arrived at within an hour.

 (A seaking helicopter, used as a rescue vehicle by many European countries)